 Savannah Public Intoxication Lawyer

-Have You Been Arrested for Public Drunkenness?
+Have You Been Arrested for Public Drunkenness in Georgia?

 Are you looking for an attorney to fight your public intoxication charges in Savannah?
 When you come to The Schneider Law Firm to defend your criminal charges, you have the advantage of having not one, but two former prosecutors on your team.
 Our criminal defense attorneys know state and federal laws inside and out, and we can defend minor misdemeanors such as public intoxication to federal crimes and violent felonies like murder.